boostorg/graph/doc/read_graphml.rst

 and with the appropriate C++ value type based on the GraphML attribute type definition.
 Graph properties are also set with the same dynamic_properties_ object, where the key type is the type of the graph itself.

+If the file contains multiple graphs, the ``graph_index`` parameter controls which graph will be loaded.
+It defaults to ``0``, meaning that the first graph in the file will be loaded.
+If ``graph_index`` is greater than or equal to the number of graphs in the file, an empty graph will be returned.

 Requirements:
  - The type of the graph must model the `Mutable Graph`_ concept.